fasenderos/bitify/README.md

 - [ ] [KYC Verification](https://en.wikipedia.org/wiki/Know_your_customer)

 ### Repository

 - [ ] Run test/lint on PR
-- [ ] Update dependencies with dependabot or similar
+- [x] Update dependencies with dependabot or similar
-- [ ] Code checker like Snyk.io
+- [x] Code checker like CodeQL or similar
 - [ ] Code coverage like CircleCI
 - [ ] Publish release on NPM and Github (one version fits all)
 - [ ] Auto changelog (each package with its own)

 ### Macro Area

 - [ ] Wallet manager
 - [ ] Manage Order book
 - [ ] Integration with payment gateway